 Bullying in schools is a very serious concern that can lead to school violence.
 Whether you're the victim or a bystander, bullying should be reported immediately.

 If you're aware of bullying, don’t be afraid to tell someone.
 Help out other students, respect and care for fellow students, take pride and ownership of your school.

 Depending on the severity of the crime and the information provided, you can anonymously report bullying to teachers, principals and police.
 Calgary Crime Stoppers is a completely anonymous and effective way to report crime, and your school may have it's own anonymous tip line.

-If you're being bullied, contact your School Resouce Officer (SRO)
+If you're being bullied, contact your School Resouce Officer (SRO).
+They will:

 - Provide advice on steps to take to reduce the offender’s ability to target you.
 Do not be drawn into online conversations in which violence and intimidation are used.